P-Bhuvanesh/Codings/README.md

 # Codings
-A collection of some programs
+This repo contains set of programs for the refernces used for later time period.